BY: Eric Alt

-Smartwatches are essentially lightweight wrist-sized mini-computers that sync via connections with your smartphone or via their own cellular hookups.
-In addition to time telling, smartwatches offer apps to control music, maps, weather, schedules, calendars, email, shopping, voice activation, reminders, and fitness, and heart rate tracking.
-Let’s walk through a few key features such as battery life, compatibility of operating systems, display size, ease of use, and sensors for fitness/health tracking.
+Smartwatches are essentially lightweight wrist-sized mini-computers that sync via connections with your smartphone or via their own cellular connections.
+In addition to telling time, smartwatches offer apps to control music, maps, weather, schedules, calendars, email, shopping, voice activation, reminders, and fitness, and heart rate tracking.
+Let’s walk through a few key features such as battery life, operating system compatibility, display size, ease of use, and sensors for fitness/health tracking.

 How often will you need to charge it?